 a. site-specific extractors which give desired results

-b. generic extractors that result in few surprises
+b. generic extractors that result in a few surprises

 Assuming you still do focused crawls on a predefined list of sites, let’s go over specific scenarios when you have to pick between the two-

-1. Mass-scale crawls; high-level meta data – Use generic extractors when you have a large-scale crawling requirement on a continuous basis.
+1. Mass-scale crawls; high-level metadata – Use generic extractors when you have a large-scale crawling requirement continuously.
 Large-scale would mean having to crawl sites in the range of hundreds of thousands.
 Since the web is a jungle and no two sites share the same template, it would be impossible to write an extractor for each.
-However, you have to settle in with just the document-level information from such crawls like the URL, meta keywords, blog or news titles, author, date and article content which is still enough information to be happy with if your requirement is analyzing sentiment of the data.
+However, you have to settle in with just the document-level information from such crawls like the URL, meta keywords, blog or news titles, author, date, and article content which is still enough information to be happy with if your requirement is analyzing sentiment of the data.

 A generic extractor case

 Generic extractors don’t yield accurate results and often mess up the datasets deeming it unusable.
-Reason being
+The reason being

-programatically distinguishing relevant data from irrelevant datasets is a challenge.
-For example, how would the extractor know to skip pages that have a list of blogs and only extract the ones with the complete article.
+programmatically distinguishing relevant data from irrelevant datasets is a challenge.
+For example, how would the extractor know to skip pages that have a list of blogs and only extract the ones with the complete article?
 Or delineating article content from the title on a blog page is not easy either.

 To summarize, below is what to expect of a generic extractor.

-2. Low/Mid scale crawls; detailed datasets – If precise extraction is the mandate, there’s no going away from site-specific extractors.
-But realistically this is do-able only if your scope of work is limited i.e. few hundred sites or less.
-Using site-specific extractors, you could extract as many number of fields from any nook or corner of the web pages.
-Most of the times, most pages on a website share similar templates.
+2. Low/Midscale crawls; detailed datasets – If precise extraction is the mandate, there’s no going away from site-specific extractors.
+But realistically this is doable only if your scope of work is limited i.e. few hundred sites or less.
+Using site-specific extractors, you could extract as many numbers of fields from any nook or corner of the web pages.
+Most of the time, most pages on a website share similar templates.
 If not, they can still be accommodated for using site-specific extractors.